 This 2 1/2" deep "Tribute" archop, #39 and featured at the recent NAMM show, is exactly what we hoped it would be after looking at Tim's work online over the years.
 Featuring a European Spruce carved top, Curly Maple back, sides, and neck, an Ebony fingerboard, bridge, tailpiece, and guard, the build quality and attention to detail is very, very high.
 It's a lightweight guitar, the neck is super comfortable (and based off a 50s Tele), and most importantly for us?
 It's incredibly musical, beautiful sounding, and really, really fun to play.
 That's really the whole point, no?

-Quick side note - yes, we too were a little curious about the choice of a Lollar Goldfoil in the neck pickup position (floating, btw) - but - Tim assured us it sounds wonderful and he was 100% correct.
+Quick side note - yes, we too were curious about the choice of a Lollar Goldfoil in the neck pickup position (floating, btw) - but - Tim assured us it sounds wonderful and he was 100% correct.
 Plugged into our Victoria Club Deluxe 2x10, we were able to pull an intoxicating Jim Hall-esq tone with ease.
 Part amplified tone, part acoustic tone...truly inspirational with incredible sustain to boot.
 What more could you really ask for, right?
 Gorgeous tones, looks, effortless playability, it's all here.